jo12no/chatgpt-terminal-lite/README.md

 ## Considerations
 * It's a significant productivity boost for me to be able to quickly ask throwaway questions while in the middle of doing work with a terminal open.
 * Privacy and security centric because it is a simple wrapper around the OpenAI API, without introducing another 3rd party.
-* Uses the latest conversional API endpoints.
+* Uses the latest conversational API endpoints.